kamichal/yarap/docs/source/index.rst

    You can reference local files by passing its absolute path on python side and it will appear under links relative to the current document.
 And you don't have to `calculate the paths`.

-* **Defining page 'style' on python class level**
-   Page styles can be defined by deriving Yawrap classes.
-This makes possibility to get the styles shared / inherited / overrided in pythonic way.
+* :ref:`Defining page style and scripts on python class level <css-class-level>` Page styles can be defined by deriving Yawrap classes.
+This makes possibility to get the styles shared / inherited / override in well known `pythonic` way.

 * **Multi-page structure**
    Define multiple pages in complex directory structure and don't care about the paths.